facebook/zstd/doc/zstd_compression_format.md

 Whenever it does not support a parameter defined in the compressed stream, it must produce a non-ambiguous error code and associated error message explaining which parameter is unsupported.

+This specification is intended for use by implementers of software to compress data into Zstandard format and/or decompress data from Zstandard format.
+The Zstandard format is supported by an open source reference implementation, which also contains some useful validation tool, such as `decodeCorpus`, which generate random valid frames, that a compliant decoder should be able to decode, or provide a meaningful error code explaining why it cannot.

 ### Overall conventions
 In this document: